U.S. Route 6 in New York: East of the Hudson River

+Now in Westchester County, US 6, US 202, and the AT exit the bridge just south of the Putnam County line.
 At the east end of the bridge, the AT turns north along NY 9D, which begins here.
 US 6 and US 202 turn right and begin a 4 mi descent via Bear Mountain Bridge Road along the edge of the mountain to Peekskill.
 Pulloffs along this winding stretch allow drivers to take in sweeping views of that city, Haverstraw Bay, and Dunderberg Mountain across the river at the southern end of the Hudson Highlands.
 The road finally reaches US 6's third traffic circle just north of the city limit.
 Here US 9 joins the two highways for an 0.7 mi concurrency, the only combination of three U.S. Routes in the state.
 At a traffic light south of the circle, the Bear Mountain State Parkway goes off to the east while the concurrency becomes the upper end of the Croton Expressway.

 US 6 and US 202 separate from US 9 at the first interchange and pick up NY 35, which begins here.
 The three routes follow Main Street for 0.8 mi to South Broad Street, where US 202 and NY 35 turn south while US 6 continues east out of the city.

-Northeast of Peekskill, US 6 works its way north, through the hamlet of Mohegan Lake and Shrub Oak, where it meets the Taconic State Parkway by way of an interchange.
-It continues east, just south of the county line, into Jefferson Valley and past Oceola Lake, where NY 6N, the lone spur of US 6 in New York, begins a northerly loop.
+Northeast of Peekskill, US 6 works its way north, through the hamlet of Mohegan Lake and Shrub Oak, where it becomes a four-lane expressway before meeting the Taconic State Parkway.
+It continues east, just south of the county line, into Jefferson Valley and past Oceola Lake, where NY 6N, the lone spur of US 6 in New York, begins a northerly loop, and US 6 reverts back to a two-lane surface road.
 At Baldwin Place, it veers north again and enters Putnam County.

 Just past the county line, NY 118 comes to its northern end.
 US 6 runs ever more northerly, meeting NY 6N's other end as it follows the south shore of Lake Mahopac through the village of Mahopac.